john-cenzano-fong/db-ferret/README.rst

 db-ferret
 =========
 A tool for ferreting out metadata about databases.
-It currently defaults to redshift database and will work for postgresql databases as well.
+It currently defaults to redshift database and will work for postgresql and snowflake databases as well.

 Functionality